der-ranjit/RanzDeck/thunderstore-package/README.md

-Just some random new cards for testing purposes.
+Just some random cards for development / testing purposes.